The story behind this clock.

 On the Atlantic coast, there are mostly two high tides and two low tides each day: this is called a semi-diurnal regime.

 On the Pacific coast, we have a mixed semidiurnal tidal cycle : two high and two low tides of different sizes every lunar day.
 Now you know everything about our clocks and how they work.
 You no longer have excuses for missing the perfect session.

 Don't hesitate to look at the different models of tide clock to choose the one that will best fit your interior decoration.
-If you want to learn more about our other products, discover the manufacturing secrets of our surfboard coffee tables here.
+If you want to learn more about surfboard coffee table, discover the manufacturing secrets of our surfboard coffee tables here.